cherneydh/Libre.fm-Chart-Generator/README.md

 This is planning on being the bear bones proof-of-concept version of the website.
 It will take in a users libre.fm username and return a three by three image of the most recent albums to which they have listened.

+**UPDATE 04-17-2018**
+Currently putting the project on hold.
+The communication with the MusicBrainz API gives me a headache.

 ## Future features to be implemented

 * Four by Four and Five by Five sizes